 “Right,” they both say.

 When Thanksgiving comes, Coach announces we will work extra hard since there is no school.
 We may get off for Thanksgiving dinner.
-I don’t worry since my family isn’t the type to spend all day over a meal.
-Dad decides we’ll go out to eat which seems cool.
+I am not worried since my family is not the type to spend all day over a meal.
+Dad decides we will go out to eat which seems cool.
 While we wait for dessert, I ask them if we can go to Aunt Helen’s for Christmas, laying it on about missing snow and everything.
 Mom and Dad look at each other.

 “Listen, Timmy,” Dad starts, making me wince at my old name, “there are some things we have to talk about, things that make planning to visit Helen impossible.”

 “What are you saying?”
-I instantly think it’s some trouble with Joey.
+I instantly think it is some trouble with Joey.

 “Your mother and I have a life that you’re too young to be aware of.
 There are problems you don’t know about.”
 Dad gets right to the point.
 “We may separate for a while, just to sort out these problems.”